Hyun-Woo-Jo/Paddy_Rice_Maps-South_Korea-2017_2021/README.md

 <img src="/images/architecture.png" width=50%>

 - The model was trained with 7,762 patches and validated in 5,180 patches for each patch consists of 256 x 256 pixels.
-- The validation ‘accuracy and Cohen's kappa value are 96.50%, 0.7857’ each which were calculated from the 40% of the farm map.
+- The validation `accuracy and Cohen's kappa value are 96.50%, 0.7857` each which were calculated from the 40% of the farm map.

 <img src="/images/train_validation.jpg" width=50%>